 Graduate School Resources

 The department automatically considers all applicants for support through teaching assistantships and various UW–Madison fellowships.
-The process is very competitive, and we are unable to provide support for all students qualified to pursue degrees in our graduate program.
-However, the majority of our students do receive about five years of funding, mostly in the form of teaching assistantships.
+All admitted students are guaranteed five years of funding, typically in the form of TAships, as long as they are making satisfactory progress.
 Our top domestic minority students are typically nominated for, and often receive, Advanced Opportunity Fellowships.
 All domestic students are encouraged to apply for Foreign Language Area Studies (FLAS) fellowships.
 Many of our graduate students also pursue outside funding as their career progresses.
 Details are listed below.

 Please consult our website for the most up-to-date information regarding teaching assistantships.